Explaining machine learning models with SHAP and SAGE

 Figure 6: SAGE values are equal to the mean LossSHAP value.

 However, waiting for LossSHAP values to converge for hundreds or thousands of examples in the dataset is very slow.
 The SAGE paper therefore proposes a faster approximation algorithm that aims directly at a global explanation—an approach we'll refer to as SAGE sampling.
 With SAGE sampling, SAGE values can be calculated in the same amount of time as just a handful of individual LossSHAP values.
-Figure 7 shows a comparison of the convergence of LossSHAP values and SAGE values for a gradient boosting machine trained on the German Credit dataset, where a global explanation is calculated at the cost of just local explanations.
+Figure 7 shows a comparison of the convergence of LossSHAP values and SAGE values for a gradient boosting machine trained on the German Credit dataset, where a global explanation is calculated at the cost of just 10{\approx}10 local explanations.

 Figure 7: Convergence comparison between SAGE values and LossSHAP values for several individual examples.
 The global explanation from SAGE can be calculated at the cost of just 10 local explanations.